sonibla/MicroW/README.md

 ## Current project state

-Currently, only a short documentation is available.
+Currently, only embedded C codes are available.
-Embedded C codes for numerical processing and more documentation soon available
+Analog circuits and more documentation soon available

 ## License